Faustina Kowalska: Sainthood

 In 1965, with the approval of the Holy Office, Karol Wojtyła, then Archbishop of Kraków and later Pope John Paul II, opened the initial informative process into Kowalska's life and virtues, interviewed witnesses and, in 1967, submitted a number of documents about Kowalska to the Vatican and requested the start of the official process of her beatification.
 That was begun in 1968 and concluded with her beatification on 18 April 1993.
 She was canonised on 30 April 2000, and her feast day is 5 October.

 The Holy See's Press Office biography provided on the occasion of her canonization quotes some of her reputed conversations with Jesus.
 The author and priest Benedict Groeschel considers a modest estimate of the following of the Divine Mercy devotion in 2010 to be over 100 million Catholics.
 Pope John Paul II said, "The message she brought is the appropriate and incisive answer that God wanted to offer to the questions and expectations of human beings in our time, marked by terrible tragedies.
 Jesus said to Sr. Faustina one day: 'Humanity will never find peace until it turns with trust to the Divine Mercy.'"

 In October 2011, a group of cardinals and bishops sent a petition to Pope Benedict XVI for Kowalska to be made a Doctor of the Church.

-On the 100th anniversary of the birth of Pope John Paul II, 18 May 2020, Faustina was added by Pope Francis to the General Roman Calendar as an optional memorial.
-The decree, issued by the Congregation for Divine Worship and the Discipline of the Sacraments, allows her memorial to be celebrated around the world during Mass and the Liturgy of the Hours.
+On the 100th anniversary of the birth of Pope John Paul II, 18 May 2020, Kowalska was added by Pope Francis to the General Roman Calendar as an optional memorial.

+Palmarian Pope Gregory XVII canonized Kowalska with a feast day on the first Sunday after Easter.